Just 15 minutes from downtown Québec City, Île d'Orléans is definitely worth a visit!

 The village is the most populated part of the island because of its proximity to the bridge and is also home to Espace Félix-Leclerc, an interpretation center built in memory of the local singer and poet.

-There are plenty of cozy inns and bed & breakfasts to choose from should you wish to prolong your stay on the island.
+There are plenty of cozy inns, bed & breakfasts and a campground to choose from should you wish to prolong your stay on the island.

 Food buffs will also be in their element thanks to the regional cuisine on offer in the island's charming bistros and first-rate restaurants.